StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 There is also Titus 1:6 (NASB), which states that an elder must be "the husband of one wife, having children who believe, not accused of indecent behavior or rebellion."
 Doesn't being married and having kids imply a certain age?

-Also, does this passage mean that pastor-teachers have to be married?
+Also, does this passage mean that pastor-teachers *have* to be married?
 What about Paul?

 ## Steven's response: Question 1.2

-### Do elders have to be old?
+### Do elders *have* to be physically old?

-By way of introduction, let me state that etymologically speaking, πρεσβύτερος -- the word commonly translated "elder" -- does literally mean "old man."
+By way of introduction, let me state that etymologically speaking, πρεσβύτερος -- the Greek word commonly translated "elder" -- does literally mean "old man."
 There is no getting around this.

-However, this does not necessarily mean that elders have to be old.
+However, this does not necessarily mean that elders *have* to be physically old.
 Why?
-Again, because we have a direct counterexample in scripture: 1 Timothy 4:12.
+Because, as already mentioned, we have a direct counterexample in scripture in 1 Timothy 4:12.

+{{% sidenote %}}

+Also, etymology does not at all matter in translation.
+I truly mean this -- not at all!

+This may come as a shock if you've never heard it explained before, but in determining the meaning of words in translation and interpretation, rather than etymology, the things that matter are how words were actually used at the time period that they show up in scripture, their specific textual context (i.e., what sort of passage they show up in -- words can mean different things across poetry and prose, for example), and a couple other such considerations.

+The fact that words can and do change their meanings over time (no matter what their original etymology-derived meanings may have been) complicates lexicography to an exceptional degree -- not just Biblical lexicography, [but also lexicography generally](https://www.thoughtco.com/etymological-fallacy-words-1690613).
+Biblical lexicography is no exception, however.
+{{% /sidenote %}}

-What we might say is that it is common for older people to be wiser and have more experience, such that Church leadership often ends up as a collection of old men.
+What we might say is that it is common for older people to be wiser and have more experience, such that Church leadership often does end up as a collection of old men in practice.
 As a tendency or heuristic, it's reasonably accurate.

 But, as with Timothy, there are some young men who are far advanced spiritually for their years.
 And there are also some very foolish old men, with hearts largely darkened to spiritual truth.